binance-exchange/binance-official-api-docs/rest-api.md

 * The `/api/v1/exchangeInfo` `rateLimits` array contains objects related to the exchange's `RAW_REQUEST`, `REQUEST_WEIGHT`, and `ORDER` rate limits.
 These are further defined in the `ENUM definitions` section under `Rate limiters (rateLimitType)`.
 * A 429 will be returned when either rate limit is violated.
 * Each route has a `weight` which determines for the number of requests each endpoint counts for.
 Heavier endpoints and endpoints that do operations on multiple symbols will have a heavier `weight`.
-* Every request will contain `X-MBX-USED-WEIGHT` which has the current used weight for the IP for the current minute.
+* Every request will contain a `X-MBX-USED-WEIGHT` header which has the current used weight for the IP for the current minute.
 * When a 429 is recieved, it's your obligation as an API to back off and not spam the API.
 * **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 418).**
 * IP bans are tracked and **scale in duration** for repeat offenders, **from 2 minutes to 3 days**.
-* A `Retry-After` header is sent with a 418 or 429 and will give the **number of seconds** required to wait, in the case of a 418, to prevent a ban, or, in the case of a 429, until the ban is over.
+* A `Retry-After` header is sent with a 418 or 429 responses and will give the **number of seconds** required to wait, in the case of a 418, to prevent a ban, or, in the case of a 429, until the ban is over.

 # Endpoint security type
 * Each endpoint has a security type that determines the how you will